Hepatica acutiloba

 Hepatica acutiloba, the sharp-lobed hepatica, is a herbaceous flowering plant in the buttercup family Ranunculaceae.
 It is sometimes considered part of the genus Anemone, as Anemone acutiloba, A. hepatica, or A. nobilis.

 Each clump-forming plant grows 5 to 19 cm tall, flowering in the early to mid spring.
 The flowers are greenish-white, white, purple or pinkish in color, with a rounded shape.
 After flowering the fruits are produced in small, rounded columned heads, on pedicels 1 to 4 mm long.
-When the fruits, called achenes, are ripe they are ovoid in shape, 3.5 -4.7 mm long and 1.3-1.9 mm wide, slightly winged and tend to lack a beak.
+When the fruits, called achenes, are ripe they are ovoid in shape, 3.5–4.7 mm long and 1.3–1.9 mm wide, slightly winged and tend to lack a beak.

 Hepatica acutiloba is native to central eastern North America where it can be found growing in deciduous open woods, most often in calcareous soils.

+Historical uses

+Among the Cherokee Indians, the plant was formerly used to cure coughs, either in tea or by chewing its root.